Get

 4. Week Five and Six

 Big changes happen during this stage of the pregnancy.
 The puppies’ growth spikes significantly during these weeks.
-Your little doxie might be feeling a bit of normal pregnancy discomfort by this stage.
+Your Dachshund might feel a bit of discomfort by this stage.
 Her abdominal area is now visibly enlarged, and an ultrasound at this stage can reveal the sexes of the pups.

 Mom’s appetite will begin to increase.
-It’s important to offer her the best-quality high-protein food.
-She should be eating more than she normally does by now.
-She may also prefer and benefit from more frequent smaller meals.
-She could be moody and grumpy by this stage.
-Who can blame her?!
+It’s important to offer her the best-quality, high-protein food.
+By now, she should be eating more than she usually does.
+She may also prefer and benefit from more frequent, smaller meals.
+By this stage, she could be moody and grumpy.

 dachshund dog eating from elevated bowl